eip-home/eip-arch/draft-eip-arch.md

 The definition of EIP Information Elements in the EIP header will require the creation of a new IANA registry to manage EIP Information Element type values.

 An earlier integration of EIP into IOAM as a new Data-Field-Type was explored in {{salsano25-cscn}}, which would have required an allocation from the "IOAM Data Field Types" registry {{IANA-ioam-types}}.
 The currently preferred IOAM integration for EIP is instead based on the Global Opaque Block (GOB), whose protocol format and any related codepoint requirements are specified in {{id-gob-ioam}}.
+In the GOB-based integration, no EIP-specific IOAM codepoint is required: the EIP Information Element payload format is identified by the GOB Schema field, and a globally registered schema value for EIP is expected to be allocated from the IANA-assigned range of the GOB Schema space defined in {{id-gob-ioam}}.

 --- back